George DeBaptiste: Move to Detroit, Michigan

 Senator James Murray Mason was the head of the investigating committee against John Brown.
 After Brown's insurrection, capture, and hanging, Mason attempted to subpoena a "John DeBaptiste", later changed to "George DeBaptiste" in records (probably the subject of this article.)
 Tasked with serving the warrant, the sheriff of Detroit wrote to the committee: "Knowing the caste and character of DeBaptiste my first impression on receiving the summons was that if Senator Mason knew the facts he would not desire the summons to be served, even if I should find DeBaptiste here...
 If DeBaptiste were summoned, there is not probability that he would obey..." and the summons was never served.

 Civil war and after

 During the American Civil War, DeBaptiste worked with Detroit civil rights activist John D. Richards in recruiting Michigan's first black regiment.
 He also served as a sutler.

 After the war, in the late 1860s, DeBaptiste worked with the Freedmen's Bureau.
 He also opened a catering business in Detroit.
 He won first prize for his wedding cakes in the 1873 Michigan State Fair.

 Continuing to work on civil rights for African Americans, he advocated for the right of black students to attend Detroit Public Schools.
 He was a member of Second Baptist Church in Detroit.
-In 1870, he was the first black to be elected delegate to the state Republican nominating convention.
+In 1870, he was the first African-American to be elected delegate to the state Republican nominating convention.